bw/dr

 For further advice and answers to FAQs, please check out The Bright Wall/Dark Room Guide to Pitching & Submitting

 We completely understand that for many writers, working on spec is too much of an expenditure of time and energy for an uncertain result.
-For that reason, we’re happy to accept e-mailed pitches via editors@brightwalldarkroom.
-Please include a rundown of the idea, a projected word count (we usually publish work between 2,000 and 4,000 words), a sense of what makes it a great fit for BW/DR (usually some distinctive form or offbeat focus that would set it apart from outlets more focused on news and reviews), and a few links to pieces published at outlets with editorial oversight.
-On pitches, we will offer a solid yes or no, and a rejection may represent a range of reasons unrelated to the quality of your work—given our roster of regular contributors and our desire to save a few slots each month for Submittable discoveries, pitching is, for better or worse, a fairly competitive prospect!
+For that reason, we’re happy to accept e-mailed pitches (editors@brightwalldarkroom.com).
+Please include: a rundown of the idea, a projected word count (we usually publish work between 2,000 and 3,000 words), a sense of what makes it a great fit for BW/DR (usually some distinctive form or offbeat focus that would set it apart from outlets more focused on news and reviews), and links to pieces published at outlets with editorial oversight.

 Unfortunately, due to the high volume of submissions and very few available slots for off-theme essays each month, we aren't currently able to respond to each and every pitch and/or submission individually.
 So, if you haven't heard back from us within three (3) weeks of submitting your piece, please accept our regrets that we won't be able to accept it at this time.